tommywalkie/sample-godot-rust-app/README.md

 # Check if CLang is installed and registered in PATH
 clang -v
 ```

+If working on Windows, there is an additional step depending of the installed Rust toolchain.
+When using `stable-x86_64-pc-windows-msvc`, Visual Studio Build tools is required.
+Otherwise, if using `x86_64-pc-windows-gnu`, a full GNU-compatible environment is required, this can be provided by MinGW.

 Now we can start setting up the workspace.
 One convenient way to split Rust codebase into libraries with each their own purposes would be using [Cargo workspaces](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html).
 The motivation here is to isolate Rust scripts and make them significantly smaller, more readable while still being easily testable.